AnkitHProfile/TextEditor/README.md

 ---

-> 💬 *“Simple, elegant, and efficient — a tool every user deserves.”*
+> 💬 *“Simple, elegant, and efficient, a tool every user deserves.”*